-We live atmospheres, we talk about them and we move through them.
+We live in atmospheres, we talk about them and we move through them.
 They offer us an important route into comprehending several aspects of human life and experience, what is important to people, the environments life is played out in, and the processes of change and possible futures.
-Atmospheres are...
+Atmospheres...

 Gernot Böhme, Jean-Paul Thibaud